zandi/ebpf-stack-pivot-detection/whitepaper.md

-# Detecting Stack Pivots in Linux Userland Programs Using eBPF
+# Detecting and Preventing Stack Pivots in Linux Userland Programs Using eBPF

 Michael Zandi, Anthony Blanton